beckn/missions/docs/starter_kit/starter_kit.md

 ![Unbundled Seeker Application](./images/unbundled_seeker.png)

 After unbundling, you will be calling the various API endpoints of the Protocol Server client to send messages to the Beckn Network.
-Refer to the [Protocol Server Section]( ) Internally, the Protocol Server is architected as two App servers.
-One (BAP-Client) exposes endpoints towards the client(you) while the other (BAP-Network) talks to the Beckn network.
+Refer to the [Protocol Server Section](#beckn-adaptor-protocol-server).

 For example if the user inputs his intent in the UI, you will have to translate the input into a format expected by the Search API and call the search API of the Protocol Server Client.
 By default the Protocol Server is configured to wait for the search results (it aggregates all the responses from the different providers) and return it back in the response, synchronously.
 (In advanced configurations this can be configured to be also asynchronous).
 You then proceed to show the search results to the user.

 So one of the main tasks that needs to be done is to convert your inputs into Schema required by Beckn messages.
 Similarly any Beckn response by other participants will have to be mapped back to the data relevant for your application.
 This is called **Schema mapping** and we will come back to it soon.

-In the diagram above and the explanation, we mentioned Beckn Adapter.
-The Beckn Adapter helps your backnend server send Beckn Requests to the Beckn network.
+The Protocol Server helps your backnend server send Beckn Requests to the Beckn network.
+Its use reduces the burden on your application development significantly.

-As you can see above, the use of Beckn Adapter reduces the burden on your application development significantly.
-Beckn-ONIX comes with a reference implementation of the Beckn Adapter called the Protocol Server.

 #### Implementation Guide